rachid-eladlani/isa-devops/ISA/README.md

   - Interfaces that relies on _ids_ and primitive objects (_e.g._, String, Integers) instead of business objects.

-### Final Project Delivery
+### Final Project Delivery (deadline: May 20th, 2019, 8pm)

-  - you need to deliver according to the instructions (TBD)
+  - you need to deliver according to the instructions of the DevOps part +
   - at the root, you should have a `components.pdf` file representing your component diagram
   - at the root, you should have a `archi.md` file representing your architecture report
-  - the deliverable for both ISA and DevOps will be extracting using a specific script (soon available).
-Make sure your git repository tag is correct.
+  - the deliverable for both ISA and DevOps will be extracting using a specific script.
+Make sure your git repository tag is correct (see DevOps part as well).